 You should never check the Send form definition with item box on the Properties page of a message form, since this will cause the form to one-off.
 Instead, you should make sure that the recipient has access to the published form.

 Outlook runs in the Restricted Sites security zone and disables scripting for the Restricted Sites zone.
 For more information, see Internet Explorer security zones registry entries for advanced users

 The main problem is, of course, that users decide they need the blocked attachments after they've applied the patch.
 See Opening .exe Attachments with the Microsoft Outlook E-mail Security Patch.

 - Administrative Options for the Microsoft Outlook E-mail Security Patch

 - Protecting Microsoft Outlook against Viruses

-- OL98: Administrator Information About the Outlook E-mail Security Update
+- Administrator information about the Outlook E-mail Security update: June 7, 2000